The Complete Guide to Maternity Leave Loans

 In other words, you shouldn’t get too carried away and indulge in reckless spending.
 You have to plan your finances accordingly, to ensure that every cent is spent wisely.
 Aside from this, you should be aware of the following:

-- An estimate of 25 percent of mothers-to-be stops working earlier than planned due to unexpected complications.
+- An estimated 25 percent of mothers-to-be stops working earlier than planned due to unexpected complications.

 - 12 percent of babies are delivered prematurely; complications may arise in this case.